CartValderama/Dungeon-Escape/README.md

 - **Tiled Application:** For creating detailed 2D maps.
 - **Howler.js:** For managing game audio.
 - **GSAP:** For smooth animations and transitions.
+- **OOP Principles:** The game uses Object-Oriented Programming (OOP) for better code organization.
+The `Player` class handles player-specific actions and animations, while levels are modularly defined with their own initialization methods, making the game scalable and easier to maintain.